Skip to Main Content

 Here is where you make sure you're saving and citing your sources.
 You'll need to cite in-text for paraphrasing and quoting, and in your reference page at the end.
 You should...

-• use the Permalink tools to save your work,
+• use the Share tool to save the article.

-• use the Cite tool in Start Your Research (see box below right) to get a citation for any article you use,
+• use the Cite tool to get a citation for any article you use,

 • check your citation to make sure it is correct!
-Use the MLA resources in the box below left,
+Use the MLA resource: Writing & Citation Style Guides

 Note: not citing your sources is plagiarism - a kind of theft.
 For more information, look at the lower boxes.